theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports.md

 2. Select an SAP connection, navigate to **Selected Extraction** and click **[Edit]**.
 The main window of the component opens.

 The majority of the functions of the component can be accessed using the main window.

-More information on working with Report component is provided in the following sections.
+{% include _content/en/abap-reports/report-workflow.md %}

 ---

+More information on working with Report component is provided in the following sections:

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}